-Fire Emblem Three Houses is the most recent mainline Fire Emblem release.
+Fire Emblem Three Houses is one of the most popular Fire Emblem releases.
 The game incorporates almost everything that people have grown to love about the new age of Fire Emblem.

 Since Fire Emblem Awakening, Fire Emblem as a whole has become a lot more story and character-focused.
-Building relationships with units by fighting alongside them, and engaging in dialogues between battles has become a core component of this one more serious franchise.
+Building relationships with units by fighting alongside them, and engaging in dialogues between battles has become a core component of this franchise.

-Furthermore, developing romances between characters is incentivized (at least in Awakening), as two units can have a child with combined stats from each parent!
+Furthermore, developing romances between characters is worthwhile (at least in Awakening), as two units can have a child with combined stats from each parent.

 6. Tokyo Mirage Sessions #FE

-Tokyo Mirage Sessions had to place on this list.
+Tokyo Mirage Sessions had to appear on this list.
 Let’s take a look at a few reasons why.

-- Tokyo Mirage Sessions #FE is developed by the same game company as Persona (Studio Atlas).
+- Tokyo Mirage Sessions #FE comes from the same game company as Persona (Studio Atlas).

 - The game is a crossover of the Shin Megami Tensei series (from which Persona is a spinoff) and Nintendo’s Fire Emblem.